 In particular, you won’t be able to get into the UK or Ireland without a visa.
 As well, Moldovan real estate seems like a much riskier investment than what you can get in Malta.

-Practically, the brightest light here is Moldova’s connection to Russia and that will probably be what attracts most to this program.
+Similar to Montenegro, the brightest light here is Moldova’s connection to Russia and that will probably be what attracts most to this program.

 What Does the Maltese Government Get From the Citizenship by Investment Scheme?